Carillion to approach investors to revive Balfour deal -Times

-Aug 4 British construction company Carillion is planning to approach investors who also have stakes in Balfour Beatty in the hopes of reviving merger talks to buy the company, the Times reported on Monday.
+British construction company Carillion (CLLN.L) is planning to approach investors who also have stakes in Balfour Beatty (BALF.L) in the hopes of reviving merger talks to buy the company, the Times reported on Monday.

 The move surprised Carillion, who said it believed in the strategic rationale of the deal.